Performative Prediction in a Stateful World: FRAMEWORK AND MAIN RESULTS

-Perdomo et al.\ propose the following strategy for the institution: at each round, play the classifier that minimizes loss on the previous distribution.
+\cite{perdomo2020}~propose the following strategy for the institution: at each round, play the classifier that minimizes loss on the previous distribution.
 We investigate the same strategy in our stateful framework.

-\begin{defn}[Repeated risk minimization (RRM)] Denote by $G(d)$ the updated classifier\footnote{For the scenarios we consider, the set $\mathrm{argmin}_{\theta'}$ will be non-empty.
-When the set has more than one element, we choose a value for $G(d)$ from the set arbitrarily. }:
+\begin{defn}[Repeated Risk Minimization (RRM)] Denote by $G(d)$ the risk minimizer\footnote{For the scenarios we consider, the set of minimizers will be non-empty.
+When the set has more than one element, RRM chooses a value from the set arbitrarily.}:

 Following the notation of Algorithm 1, at round $t$, the institution updates its classifier to $\theta_{t} = G(d_{t-1})$. \end{defn}